Instant Pot Corned Beef with Creamy Horseradish Sauce

 Creamy Horseradish Sauce Ingredients:

-2-3 T cream-style horseradish, or more to taste
+- 2 T cream-style horseradish, or more to taste

 - Most corned beef will have a thick layer of fat on one side; trim off most of that fat and then put the beef in the pressure cooker, fat side facing up.
 You can cut it in half if needed.

 - Add the bay leaves, peppercorns, dried thyme, and onion pieces to the pressure cooker.
 (Or use the spice packet in place of the bay leaves, peppercorns, and thyme if you prefer.)

 - Remove corned beef to a cutting board and let it rest for a few minutes before cutting.
 (If you’re going to cook vegetables in the pressure cooker to go with the meat, cover with foil to keep warm.)

 Horseradish Sauce Instructions:

-Mix together the sour cream and mayo, then stir in cream-style horseradish to taste.
+- Mix together the sour cream and mayo, then stir in cream-style horseradish to taste.
 (Some horseradish is much spicier than others, so I’d start by stirring in a small amount of horseradish and tasting the sauce, then adding more until it’s as spicy as you like it.)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions: